 Eligible teens include those experiencing psychiatric symptoms and behavioral problems that cause significant impairment in daily educational, social, vocational and/or interpersonal functioning.

-Programming is based on a Dialectical Behavioral Therapy Model, which uses skill training exercises to increase awareness of thoughts, feelings and behaviors to enable teens to make healthier commitments and choices for themselves.
+Programming is evidenced based and provides skills training to increase awareness of thoughts, feelings and behaviors to enable teens to make healthier commitments and choices for themselves.

 Family involvement is an essential component.
 Family therapy and education is provided as a core element in each program.
 The teen and family participate in the individual treatment plan, which is reviewed continually.